This post was last updated on: Wednesday, January 1, 2020

 You’ll rarely encounter the same dungeon, loot, or enemies because the game randomly generates them.
 This one game gives you a lot of different experiences, so if you finish it before Diablo 4 comes out, just play it over again!

 Your character’s league determines the game’s difficulty setting.
 Choose from 7 types of characters, each with 3 subclasses.
-Go beyond conventional character models and set fusion skills to make your character the biggest and baddest they can be!
+Go beyond conventional models and set fusion skills to make your character the biggest and baddest they can be!

-Path of Exile features a sprawling skill tree system for passive character refinements, too.
+Path of Exile has a sprawling skill tree system for passive character refinements, too.
 It’s easy to feel like this system is too cumbersome, but it’s worth climbing the skillset branches when you beat down your enemies.

 Path of Exile’s good vs. evil medieval storyline provokes some serious nostalgia for games like Diablo, but it’s a whole new experience.
 As in, it’s a fresh story every time you play it.
 Download it from Steam today (and share this one with your Diablo and free game-loving friends)!